When you’re sick or injured, and your doctor wants to run a test, you probably just agree, and schedule it.

 - Ensure the amount of radiation used in the treatment is the lowest, effective dose

-You know it’s time to sit up and pay attention when even the sleepy FDA says that that doctors are ordering these tests a bit too freely.
+You know it’s time to sit up and pay attention when even the sleepy FDA admits doctors are ordering these tests a bit too freely.

 Exposure to radiation from medical imaging tests rising

-Although we’re all exposed to smaller amounts of natural radiation every day, our exposure from medical imaging tests is on the rise.
+We’re all exposed to smaller amounts of natural radiation every day.
+But our exposure from medical imaging tests is on the rise.
 In fact, according to Harvard Medical School, overall exposure to radiation from medical imaging has skyrocketed.

 In the 1980s, medical imaging accounted for about 15 percent of our total radiation exposure.
 But today, that number has jumped to 50 percent.

 None of the common medical imaging tests exposes you to that much radiation at once.
-But the problem is while no single test is going to expose you to dangerous levels of radiation, the cumulative effect of several tests over the course of a lifetime could.
+But the problem is while no single test is going to expose you to dangerous levels of radiation, the cumulative effect of several tests throughout your lifetime could.

 Each test causes microscopic damage to your cells and DNA.
 Over time, the accumulated damage can increase your risk for cancer even years after the tests were completed.